xeitojs/xeito.dev/docs/reusability/actions.md

 ## Creating an action

 To create an action we'll use the `@Action()` decorator.
-This decorator will mark the class as an action and allow us to import it into a component later.
+This decorator will mark the class as an action, add the required functionality and allow us to import it into a component later.

 ```typescript
 import { Action } from '@xeito/core';